topthreat/PS_Audition_ReversePShellLab/readme.md

 - Ensure that the attackers SSH server is running and properly configured

 # Learner Instructions
 1. Select the machine representing the Attacker.
 Opening the terminal, enter the following command: **`ssh-keygen -t rsa`** .
 This command generates a public-private key pair which will be used to unlock the target machine.
+Note where the file will be saved.
+You will need to find this file again.
 2. Using the following command, copy the public key to the target machine: **`ssh-copy-id <username>@<target_machine_IP>`**.
 3. Keep in mind that you will need to replace **`<username>`** with the correct target username and **`<target_machine_IP>`** with IP address of the target.
 4. On the target machine, open the user's bashrc file by executing the command: **`nano ~/.bashrc`**.
 This command will open the nano text editor and display the contents of the bashrc file, providing the opportunity to plant the reverse shell.